 One-in, one-out principle

-Since the pilot project in 2017, the principle has been applied to national legislation or legislation exceeding the EU minimum regulation.
+The principle is applied to national legislation or legislation exceeding the EU minimum regulation.
 The scope of application also excludes taxes, fines and penalties, terms of contracts, emergency legislation resulting from exceptional circumstances or for the purpose of averting danger, the opening of markets to competition, the promotion of competition and the prevention of the abuse of monopoly power.
+The more detailed definitions of the principle are laid down in the application manual.

 Further information: erno.mahonen(at)gov.fi, tiina.haanpaa(at)gov.fi